hifrontendcafe/matebot/README-migration.md

 To run the project locally, execute:

+> [!NOTE]
+> The first time running may require re-execute the command.

 ```bash
 pnpm run dev
 ```

 The development server should reload on every file change.

-> [!NOTE]
+> [!IMPORTANT]
-> The first time running may require re-launch the command.
+> After creating new commands or making changes on any of the commands structure you'll need to [redeploy them](#deployingregistering-commands).

 <details>
   <summary><h4>Creating New Commands</h4></summary></br>